 - Advising the insured of all settlement opportunities

-- Advise the insured as to the probable outcome of the litigation
+- Tell the insured about the probable outcome of the litigation

 - Warn the insured of the possibility of an excess judgment